PacktPublishing/Python-Automation-Cookbook/README.md

 To understand the code in this book, you need a text editor, which will enable you to read and edit the code.
 You can use an IDE that supports the Python language, such as PyCharm and PyDev—which you choose is up to you.
 Check out this link for ideas about
 IDEs: https://realpython.com/python-ides-code-editors-guide/.

-With the following software and hardware list you can run all code files present in the book (Chapter 3-5).
+With the following software and hardware list you can run all code files present in the book.
 ### Software and Hardware List
 | Chapter  | Software required                   | OS required                        |
 | -------- | ------------------------------------| -----------------------------------|